NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 The Caribbean's premier digital nomad destination — 12-month Welcome Stamp visa, English-speaking, no capital gains tax, and world-class beaches just 4.5 hours from New York Welcome Stamp — 12-Month Digital Nomad Visa, 97 km of Caribbean Coastline, English-Speaking — Zero Language Barrier are among the top reasons expats choose Barbados.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Barbados straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Barbados — straight to your inbox.